 \subsection{The Gordon metric}

-If one seeks centimeter-scale accuracy in a vacuum on terrestrial scales, flat spacetime algorithms suffice.
-However, for terrestrial positioning, atmospheric and ionospheric effects significantly affect the propagation of electromagnetic signals and introduce errors in the computed position.
-From a general relativistic perspective, one might be tempted to dismiss atmospheric and ionospheric effects as ancillary (practical considerations aside), as the underlying spacetime geometry does not depend to a significant degree on atmospheric and ionospheric profiles.
-However, in a positioning system based on the exchange of electromagnetic\footnote{Signals encoded in weakly interacting particles such as neutrinos may offer a possible alternative for relativistic positioning which would avoid the need to consider atmospheric and ionospheric effects.} signals, such effects will deform the emission coordinates, and in this sense, atmospheric and ionospheric effects should still be taken into consideration even if one insists on a fundamentally relativistic approach.
+If one seeks centimeter-scale accuracy in a vacuum on terrestrial scales, then flat spacetime algorithms suffice.
+However, for terrestrial positioning, tropospheric and ionospheric effects significantly affect the propagation of electromagnetic signals and introduce errors in the computed position.
+From a general relativistic perspective, one might be tempted to dismiss tropospheric and ionospheric effects as ancillary (practical considerations aside), as the underlying spacetime geometry does not depend to a significant degree on tropospheric and ionospheric profiles.
+However, in a positioning system based on the exchange of electromagnetic\footnote{Signals encoded in weakly interacting particles such as neutrinos may offer a possible alternative for relativistic positioning that would avoid the need to consider tropospheric and ionospheric effects.} signals, such effects will deform the emission coordinates, and, in this sense, tropospheric and ionospheric effects should still be taken into consideration even if one insists on a fundamentally relativistic approach.

-Fortunately, as indicated in \cite{Tarantola:2009hk}, the framework of general relativity can by way of analogue spacetime geometries incorporate the effects of dielectric media on electromagnetic signal propagation.
-In dielectric media, light propagation may under certain conditions be described with the geodesics of the Gordon metric \cite{Gordon1923,Pham1956,Barcelo2005}, which has the form:
+Fortunately, as indicated in \cite{Tarantola:2009hk}, the framework of general relativity can by way of analog spacetime geometries incorporate the effects of dielectric media on electromagnetic signal propagation.
+In dielectric media, light propagation may under certain conditions be described with the geodesics of the Gordon metric \cite{Gordon1923,Pham1956,Barcelo:2005fc}, which has the form

 where $u^\mu$ corresponds to the four-velocity of the medium, and $n$ is an effective index of refraction.
-The atmospheric index of refraction has a sea level value of $n_{\rm atm} - 1 \sim 2.7 \times 10^{-4}$, and the effective index of refraction for the ionosphere has a maximum value on the order of $n_{\rm ion} - 1 \sim 4.0 \times 10^{-5}$.
-It follows that the atmospheric and ionospheric corrections to the metric are of the respective orders $10^{-4}$ and $10^{-5}$.
-In contrast, the difference $f \, k_\mu \, k_\nu$ between the components of the Kerr-Schild metric and the Minkowski metric is roughly on the order of $10^{-9}$ at the surface of the Earth, so atmospheric and ionospheric effects dominate.
+To simplify the analysis, we will neglect the rotation of the Earth (in general, the corotation of the medium can be included through the four-velocity $u^\mu$).
+The tropospheric index of refraction has a sea level value of $n_{\rm atm} - 1 \sim 2.7 \times 10^{-4}$, and the effective index of refraction for the ionosphere has a maximum value on the order of $n_{\rm ion} - 1 \sim 4.0 \times 10^{-5}$.
+It follows that the tropospheric and ionospheric corrections to the metric are of the respective orders $10^{-4}$ and $10^{-5}$.
+In contrast, the difference $f \, k_\mu \, k_\nu$ between the components of the Kerr-Schild metric and the Minkowski metric is roughly on the order of $10^{-9}$ at the surface of the Earth, so tropospheric and ionospheric effects dominate.